sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 ```

 We can use the tuned mtry to build a model on the complete dataset to get the variable importance of the predictors.
-The Variable importance of top 20 predictors are displayed below,
+The variable importance of top 20 predictors are displayed below,

 ```r
 require(randomForest)